HMDOC/opensell-backend/README.md

 git clone https://github.com/HMDOC/opensell-backend
 ```

-Create the file `env.properties` in the root folder that contains this :
+Create a file named `env.properties` in the root directory with the following content :
 ```properties
 # The port of the backend.
 SERVER_PORT=